 About Antonio Bascaro’s Case – Life for Pot

-Meet the nation’s longest serving marijuana prisoner, Antonio Bascaro, who has served over 35 years behind bars for a marijuana conspiracy offense.
+Meet the nation’s longest serving marijuana prisoner, Antonio Bascaro, who has served 39 years behind bars for a marijuana conspiracy offense.
 A former Cuban naval pilot who participated in the Bay of Pigs invasion, Bascaro fled Castro’s Cuba shortly thereafter.

 Everyone involved in Antonio’s case, including the true kingpin who ran the operation that used Cuban fishing boats to smuggle marijuana, have long been released.
 The only reason Antonio received such a harsh sentence is that he refused to “cooperate” and testify against others.
 Antonio Bascaro, who has been a model prisoner, is the only person from this case who remains behind bars.

 Ironically, his case is so old Antonio Bascaro is disqualfied from any of the sentencing reduction and compassionate release programs recently put into place.
 Those who wrote the laws failed to take into account the possibility of inmates who have been warehoused as long as Antonio.
-So while others might get Compassionate Release or a reduction in sentence, this nonviolent, first time marijuana offender must serve out his entire sentence (which will be over 39 years, if he makes it that long).
+So while others might get Compassionate Release or a reduction in sentence, this nonviolent, first time marijuana offender must serve out his entire sentence.

 Getting to Know Antonio “Tony” Bascaro – Life for Pot